-At TechSmith, while we may not be sandwich artists, we know a thing or two about making video tutorials — including the essential elements that help make any tutorial video, training video, or software demo a good one.
+At TechSmith, we know a thing or two about making video tutorials — including the essential elements that help make any tutorial video, instructional video, or software demo a good one.

 Key Question: Is the instruction clear, easy to follow, and to-the-point?